IcarusTeam/Icarus/piracy.md

 ## Emoji
 You will notice that some items in this list have a 🌟.
 Articles with a 🌟 represents the writer's best choice for this particular category.
 This is a ranking by some one who doesn't know everything about every item on the list.
 So be sure to check alternative options before considering something as "the best".
-❓ Service in question.
-⛔️ Service probalty blocked.